2018ik/2018ik.github.io/_wiki/gods_economy.markdown

 ## Mystery

 God's economy is a mystery, which needs to be made known to us (Eph.
 1:9).
 Seeing God's economy requires a spirit of wisdom and revelation, and cannot be comprehended solely with human logic.
+None of the Old Testament prophets and patriarchs saw God's economy.
+They saw glimpses of it, such as Jacob's vision, but only in the New Testament was God's purpose fully revealed.
 It's actually the glory of God to hide His economy (Proverbs 25:2).

 ## Steps